OceanographyforEveryone/OpenCTD/README.md

-# Project Updates 12/2/2020
+# Project Updates 5/25/2021

 There are several development and testing projects occuring concurrently.

-- Field testing of various epoxy housings in deep, cold casts.
-- Development of a custom PCB to dramatically simplify the construction process.
+- Development and testing of a custom PCB to dramatically simplify the construction process.
 - Integration and testing of p1000 temperature sensors.
 - Integration and testing of 30 bar pressure sensor.
 - Code revisions.
-- Construction and Opperation Manual revisions.
+- Construction and Operation Manual revisions.
+- R and D on the more advance OpenCTDx with greater depth rating and sensor accuracy

 # Meet the OpenCTD!